TimCares/MasterThesis/docs/thesis/theoretical_foundation/knowledge_distillation.typ

 ==== Response-based Knowledge Distillation

-In response-based KD, the teacher was trained in a supervised manner, and provides a probability distribution, or just logits, for a given sample, which is the prediction of the teacher.
+In response-based KD, the teacher must provide a probability distribution over a set of classes for a given sample, which is the prediction of the teacher.
 The student model tries to replicate this probability distribution.
 This is also called soft targets, because the probability distribution is, unless the teacher is 100% sure, not one-hot encoded, but rather a smooth distribution over the classes.
-This smooth distribution is further smoothed by dividing the logits by a temperature parameter before applying the softmax function.
 This increases the relative importance of logits with lower values, e.g. the classes with the second and third highest logits, and
 Hinton et al. @kd argue that this makes the model learn hidden encoded information the teacher model has learned, which are not represented when focusing on just the class with the highest logit/probability.
 This helps the student model to generalize better, especially on less data, compared to a model trained from scratch @kd @kd_survey.
-The temperature parameter is usually a tuneable hyperparameter, but research has shown that it can also be learned parameter, especially in other settings such as contrastive learning @vlmo.

-The loss function used in response-based KD is the Kullback-Leibler divergence (KL), which measures the difference between two probability distributions.
+The loss function typically used in response-based KD is the Kullback-Leibler divergence (KL), which measures the difference between two probability distributions.
 The mathematical formulation is as follows:
-Let $f$ be the teacher model, $g$ the student model, and $x$ the input sample, for example an image.
+Let $f$ be the teacher model, $g$ the student model, and $bold(x)$ the input sample of any modalitiy, e.g. an image or a text.
+We do not use the notation $bold(H)_(v, 0)$ and $bold(H)_(w, 0)$ for the input, as defined in (TODO: cite notation section), as knowledge distillation is independent of the modality and model architecture.
+Therefore, the input can be imagined as e.g. an image or text.

 We define $bold(u)=g(bold(x))$ and $bold(z)=f(bold(x))$ as the output of the teacher and student model, respectively.
 Those are the logits, and for a classification task of e.g. 1000 classes, vectores of length 1000.
-Logits are, optionally, divided by a temperature $T$, and normalized using softmax.
+A best practice is to divide the logits by a temperature parameter $tau$, before applying the softmax function @kd @kd_survey, which smooothes the probability distribution further, as illustrated in @prob_dist_kd.

+#figure(
+  image("../figures/prob_dist_kd.png"),
+  caption: [
+    Comparison between the distribution for a classification task of 10 classes.
+The target distribution is used to train a model from scratch, while the model prediction over the classes can be used for knowledge distillation.
+The temperature parameter
+    $tau$ further smoothens the distribution, and increases the relative importance of classes with lower scores.
+Especially in distributions with large number of classes, e.g. ImageNet-1K @imagenet, some classes will have semantic similarities, like
+    "German Shorthaired Pointer" and "Labrador Retriever" @imagenet, which are both dog breeds.
+The temperature parameter brings the scores for those classes closer together, which helps the student model to learn the hidden encoded information the teacher model has learned.
+In the setting of the dog breeds, given above, that means: Both classes are related/similar.
+  ],
+) <prob_dist_kd>

+The temperature $tau$ is usually a tuneable hyperparameter, but research has shown that it can also be a learned parameter, especially in other settings such as contrastive learning (introduced later) @vlmo.

 $
-p_i = exp(u_i/T) / (sum_(j) exp(u_j/T))
+p_i = exp(u_i/tau) / (sum_(j) exp(u_j/tau))
 $ <kd_teacher_softmax>

 $
-q_i = exp(z_i/T) / (sum_(j) exp(z_j/T))
+q_i = exp(z_i/tau) / (sum_(j) exp(z_j/tau))
 $ <kd_student_softmax>

 $i$ and $j$ denote indices of the classes, and $p_i$ and $q_i$ the probabilities of class $i$ according to the teacher $g$ and